Super

 To complete a super guarantee charge statement, you'll need to gather relevant information regarding your employees' superannuation contributions and any missed payments.
 The statement should include details such as the employee's name, tax file number, period, quarterly payment dates, due date of payment, and the amount of superannuation owed.
 It is crucial to ensure accuracy and completeness when filling out the statement to avoid any discrepancies or delays in processing.

-To automate this process for your clients or business, take a look at Yellow Canary’s Super Simple product.
+To automate this process for your clients or business, take a look at Yellow Canary’s Superannuation Compliance tool.

 How to lodge a super guarantee charge statement?